-When writing a lit review sample, one of the most essential pieces of the puzzle is understanding why you are writing a literature review in research proposal in the first place.
+When writing a lit revision, one of the most essential pieces of the puzzle is understanding why you are writing in the first place.

-A Checklist of Your Literature Review Proposal
+A Checklist of Your Text

-- Discussing the limitations of the study – Doesn’t matter whether you’re the lead scientist at NASA, or a student carrying out a local research study, there will always be limitations to the study, and you shouldn’t fear to mention them.
+- Discussing the limitations of the study – It doesn’t matter whether you’re the lead scientist at NASA, or a student carrying out a local research study, there will always be limitations to the study, and you shouldn’t fear to mention them.
 As a matter of fact, mentioning your limitations is one way of improving the research topic for future use, as well as demonstrating the authenticity of your research.

 - Methods used during experimentation – When working on the study, you should focus on methods that you apply during the research study, and mention them effectively.

 - Conclusion – Having a conclusion that is feasible for your research topic is one sure way that you are making headway with your topic of discussion.